-- Australian forces are trained to ensure they treat all captives humanely and in compliance with the laws of armed conflict.
+- Australia is not regarded internationally as having had responsibility, during the recent war in Iraq, for the taking or holding of prisoners of war or other captives.
+Therefore, Australia's international legal obligations as a detaining power, under the third and fourth Geneva Conventions of 1949, were not engaged. - Australian forces are trained to ensure they treat all captives humanely and in compliance with the laws of armed conflict.
 Australian personnel receive specific training appropriate to the operations that they are undertaking. - Australian and coalition planning for the conflict in Iraq specifically took into account the taking of prisoners of war and civilian detainees.
 Coalition arrangements were put in place to facilitate these plans.
-Australia's legal obligations were duly considered by Government and the ADF and were reflected in the measures adopted. - As required by the Geneva Conventions, the Government established a National Information Bureau in order to process information concerning prisoners of war in the event of their capture by Australian forces. - As events transpired, and because Australian forces did not effect any captures, there was no requirement for the Government to use the National Information Bureau. - During the conflict in Iraq, Australian involvement with both prisoners of war and civilian detainees was limited because of the nature, size and tasking of the Australian forces deployed. - · Australian forces did not capture or hold any captives.
+Australia's legal obligations were duly considered by Government and the ADF and were reflected in the measures adopted. - With major conflict over we will make inquiries of our Coalition partners as whether they would have any objections to making these arrangements public. - As required by the Geneva Conventions, the Government established a National Information Bureau in order to process information concerning prisoners of war in the event of their capture by Australian forces. - As events transpired, and because Australian forces did not effect any captures, there was no requirement for the Government to use the National Information Bureau.

+- During the conflict in Iraq, Australian involvement with both prisoners of war and civilian detainees was limited because of the nature, size and tasking of the Australian forces deployed. - Australian forces did not capture or hold any captives.